In an Uncertain Stock Market, it Makes Sense to Take on Less Risk in Your Investing. Low-Beta Stocks are a Good Place to

 I love roller coasters—the thrill of the drops as well as the excitement of the peaks.
 And I don’t mind a little volatility in the stock market, as it brings some fabulous opportunities to “buy low” on some great companies whose stocks have been taken down for no reason other than being dragged down by the broader market.
 But there are times when you need a brief respite from the market ups and downs.
 Low-beta stocks can provide such a respite.
 More on those in a bit.

 I’m a big believer in protecting your portfolio—especially during volatile periods—and have often written about several of my favorite ways to do so, including using stop losses, setting price targets, diversifying your portfolio, and stocking up on dividend-paying stocks.

-With so much political and global uncertainty as Covid-19 refuses to go away quietly, volatility is bound to rear its ugly head again soon.
+With so much political and global uncertainty as Covid-19 refuses to go away quietly, volatility is rearing its ugly head again.
 And since the stock market is the best place to build a retirement portfolio over time, it’s important to keep safety—as well as growth—in mind.

 The current stock market is creating huge opportunities to invest - even during a pandemic.
 And unless you majored in finance or are a stock broker yourself, you may not feel confident enough to start investing on your own.
 This free report aims to give you the confidence - and the right know-how - to dive right into the stock market.
 We'll show you how.
 Download it today, FREE when you sign up for our complimentary Cabot Wealth Daily advisory!
 Don't be left out!